-Prior to entering coaching, Grant played his collegiate career at the University of Dayton (1983-87), guiding the Flyers to a 70-49 (.588) overall mark, a pair of NCAA Tournament appearances and one NIT berth.
+Before his coaching career began, Grant played his collegiate career at the University of Dayton (1983-87), guiding the Flyers to a 70-49 (.588) overall mark, a pair of NCAA Tournament appearances and one NIT berth.
 In his 105 appearances in a Flyer uniform, Grant averaged 11.6 points and 6.7 rebounds per game and was named the team's most valuable player as a senior.

 The University of Alabama, Head Coach (2009-Present)

 NIT Finalist/SEC Western Division Champions